 Painted in the traditional Japanese Nihonga style, the contemporary painter is known for his work on the Silk Road, exploring cultural concepts within the Orient.

 The modern art museum has three spacious exhibit halls, a tea lounge and a museum shop.
 It costs ¥920 to see all the exhibits.

 Before leaving the area, cycle around the area just west of Kosanji Temple and see what rural Japan looks like.
 There are little shops and cafes along Setodacho Setoda (street) and all the way to Shiomachi Shopping Alleys.

-The ice-cream parlour has an outdoor and indoor seating area.
-Park your bicycle at the bike rack and enjoy a well-deserving break before heading back to Onomichi.
+The ice cream parlour has an outdoor and indoor seating area.
+Park your bicycle at the bike rack and enjoy a well-deserving break before returning to Onomichi.

 The route going back to Onomichi is the exact same path you cycled.
 You will bike across Ikuchi Bridge and Innoshima Bridge again.
 Remember, you don’t have to pay a toll.

-At any point of your journey, feel free to stop for breaks or to take photos.
-And when you are ready to get back on the trail, look for the blue line on the road as it will lead you back to Onomichi City.
+Feel free to stop for breaks or take photos at any point of your journey.
+And when you are ready to get back on the trail, look for the blue line on the road, as it will lead you back to Onomichi City.

 Cycle all the way back to Mukaishima Island and take the ferry back to Onomichi Port.
 The ferry costs ¥110 when you bring your bike with you.

 Make sure to return your bicycle before the bike rental closes so you can get your ¥1,100 deposit back.
 The bike rental closes either at 6:00 pm (December to February) or 7:00 pm (March to November).

 After a long and exhilarating day, enjoy the evening in Onomichi or continue your journey.